chef-boneyard/private-chef-administration/source/administration/upgrading.rst

 Standalone Upgrade
 ------------------

-The installation process for a standalone upgrade of Private Chef is handled automaticatlly by the package upgrade process.
+The installation process for a standalone upgrade of Private Chef does not reconfigure Private Chef or restart any of the services.
+This prevents inadvertent failovers from occurring on HA installations.

 On RedHat RPM based systems run rpm with the appropriate upgrade flags and with the new RPM to be installed: